California Partnership for Achieving Student Success (CalPASS)

 San Diego Teachers Fund

 In 1996, the Girard Foundation helped establish the Teachers Fund at the San Diego Foundation.
-The program, which is still operating, provides small grants to elementary and middle school teachers, enabling them to purchase materials or carry out projects that they would otherwise have to pay for out of their own pockets.
+The program provided small grants to elementary and middle school teachers, enabling them to purchase materials or carry out projects that they would otherwise have to pay for out of their own pockets.

 Teacher Preparation Study